 - Give you accurate information about the learning opportunities that meet your needs.

 - Collect only the relevant information about you and your learning, which helps us to develop your skills.

 - Attend every session of your course, arrive on time and participate in the class

 - Treat others with fairness and dignity.

-- Provide the information we need about you and your learning, especially what you expect to get from your learning.
+- Provide the information we need about you and your learning.

 - Provide feedback on your learning experience – your views are important to us.

-- Recognise that everyone has the right of free speech, provided this does not incite violence or hatred against other people or groups, particularly in relation to their race, religious beliefs, gender or sexual orientation.
+- Recognise that everyone has the right of free speech, provided this does not incite violence or hatred against other people or groups.